 At USA Vein Clinics, our primary goal is to improve your quality of life.
 We understand that varicose veins can cause uncomfortable skin rashes, painful leg ulcers, and other life-altering symptoms.
 Our leading vein specialists are available to help.

-- ClariVein®: This procedure simultaneously uses mechanical and chemical methods to treat venous issues.
+- ClariVein® treatment: This procedure simultaneously uses mechanical and chemical methods to treat venous issues.
 It involves a special catheter with a rotating tip at one end that prompts targeted veins to close.

 Request a Consultation at USA Vein Clinics

-USA Vein Clinics have achieved accreditation by The Intersocietal Accreditation Commission (IAC) for Vascular Testing, an organization that accredits imaging facilities and hospitals within the vascular health field.
+If you still are unclear who to turn to for help, we want you to know that USA Vein Clinics has been awarded accreditation from The Intersocietal Accreditation Commission (IAC) for Vascular Testing, an organization that accredits imaging facilities and hospitals within the vascular health field.
+In other words, we have been acknowledged as leading experts in the field of vein treatment.

-By delivering high-quality, compassionate care, our trusted experts are able to transform and enrich the lives of our patients.
-We look forward to helping you improve the health of your veins.
+By delivering high-quality, compassionate care, our trusted experts can transform and enrich the lives of our patients.
+Now that you know the answer to your question (can varicose veins cause skin rashes?), we encourage you to schedule an appointment today.